benoitc/gaffer/docs/getting-started.rst

 Introduction
 ------------

-Gaffer allows you to launch OS processes and supervize them.
+Gaffer allows you to launch OS processes and supervise them.
 3 :doc:`command line <command-line>` tools allows you to use it for now:

 - :doc:`gafferd` is the process supervisor and should be launched first